gabz-zi/SoftUni---Courses/README.md

-# Play in moderation this game full with temptation
+# Play in moderation this game full of temptation